ornao/pp3-bullshit/README.md

 ### Users
 1. I want the name of the game clearly displayed and have an idea how to play it from first look.
-2. I want to quickly learn how to play the game before it starts.
+2. I want to be asked if I want to start the game or read the rules first
-2. I want to be able to read the rules of the game in depth also if I need more explanation
+3. I want to be able to start the game after I have read the rules of the game
+4. I would like the cards in my hand to display as a graphic picture and for them to update when I play a card
+5. I want to receive feedback from the game about the my inputs and have the opportunity ti input them again if I am wrong.
+6. I want the option to play again once the game is over
+7. If I play the game multiple times, I want how many times I have won to be saved

 ### Site Owner
+8. I want the back of the computer's cards to display as a graphic and for them to update when hand is updated.
+Seeing the front of the cards would ruin the game for the user because they would know if the computer was lying
+9. I want the user to have the option to play the game again without having to exit.
+This is to enhance user experience.
+10. I want the user's name and how many times they have won to be saved to google sheets.
+11. I want user inputs to undergo extensive validation so game execution is not affected.
+12.

 [Back to Table Of Contents](#table-of-contents)